 Partnerships – The new “P” in the 4 P’s of Marketing

-The “classic” 4 P's of Marketing – Price, Product, Promotion, and Place was introduced in 1960 and had a long virtuous run.
-However, Sean MacDonald, Chief Digital Officer at McCann Worldwide argues changing consumer behavior of Millennials and Gen Z (colloquially known as zoomers) is making these 4 P's obsolete.
-He proposes a new set 4 P's of Marketing: Partnerships, Personalized, Positioning, and Purpose.
+The “classic” 4 P's of Marketing – Price, Product, Promotion, and Place – were introduced in 1960 and had a long, virtuous run.
+However, Sean MacDonald, Chief Digital Officer at McCann Worldwide, now argues that changing Millennial and Gen Z consumer behavior is making these 4 P's obsolete.
+He has proposed a new set of the 4 P's of Marketing: Partnerships, Personalized, Positioning, and Purpose.

 “Partnerships” is one of the new 4 P’s of Marketing.
-And to no one’s surprise, we whole heartedly agree with Sean!
-We continue to hear similar and strong sentiments across our customer base.
-Let’s dive in.
+And to no one’s surprise, we wholeheartedly agree with Sean!
+We keep hearing similar sentiments from our network and customers as well.

 The “classic” 4 P's of marketing are place, price, product, and promotion.
 By carefully integrating all these marketing strategies into a marketing mix, companies can ensure they have a visible, in-demand product or service that is competitively priced and promoted to their customers.

-- Place – The web is a pervasive common denominator for learning, finding, and influencing products and services.
-So, there’s less opportunity for “Place” differentiation
+Place – The internet is a pervasive common denominator for learning, finding, and influencing products and services.
+So, there’s less opportunity for “Place” differentiation.

-- Product – Millennials and zoomers aren’t as focused on having things as earlier generations.
-They prefer new experiences
+Product – Millennials and Xoomers aren’t as focused on collecting physical things as earlier generations.
+They prefer new experiences.

-Today’s marketers are facing a never-before-seen challenge - How to meet the needs of these cohorts, whose spending power is increasing by the minute?
-That’s where MacDonald’s argument for the new 4 P's comes in.
+Today’s marketers are facing an unprecedented challenge: how do you meet the needs of these cohorts whose preferences are different yet whose spending power is increasing by the minute?

-Let’s examine the new 4 P’s – Purpose, Positioning, Personalized, and Partnerships, a bit more closely.
+Let’s examine MacDonald's new 4 P’s – Purpose, Positioning, Personalized, and Partnerships, a bit more closely.

-Purpose – Millennials and zoomers are a higher consciousness generation that are very inclusive and look to brands that share their values and sentiments.
+Purpose – Millennials and Zoomers are a higher consciousness generation that are very inclusive and look for brands that share their values and sentiments.

-For example, companies like Amazon, Google, Microsoft and Facebook have committed to reducing carbon footprint and are big purchasers of clean energy.
-“Their influence is huge,” says Eduardo Insunza, director of global strategic customers at Iberdrola, the Spanish electric utility company.
+For example, companies like Amazon, Google, Microsoft and Facebook have committed to reducing carbon footprint and promote clean energy.
+“Their influence is huge,” says Eduardo Insunza, Director of Global Strategic Customers at Iberdrola.
 “These guys have a lot of market power.”
-Financial Times

 Positioning – With such strong experience-oriented mindset, context becomes especially important for a generation more focused on life-changing experiences than on things.

-For example, in April 2020, at the beginning of the COVID-19 lockdown Apple showcased how we can still connect, communicate, and create even if stuck at home.
-They shared a uniting vision of humankind finding new ways to express themselves and show support for one another during these challenging times.
+For example, in April 2020, Apple showcased how we can still connect, communicate, and create even if stuck at home.
+They offered a vision of a united humankind finding new ways to express themselves and show support for one another during challenging times.

-Personalized – This new generation wants something they can put their stamp on and that feels personal or personized to them.
+Personalized – This new generation wants something they can put their stamp on, and one that feels personal to them.

-For example, to mark its 20th anniversary, easyJet launched a data-driven campaign that used customer data to build individual stories, such as when and where they first travelled with easyJet and predicted where they might go next.
-They E-mailed over 12 million personalized stories.
-Open rates were over 100% higher than the average easyJet newsletter – with 25% higher click-through rates.
+For example, to mark its 20th anniversary, easyJet launched a campaign that used customer data to build individual stories, like when and where they first travelled with easyJet, and then predicted where they might go next.
+They emailed over 12 million personalized stories.
+Open rates were over 100% higher than the average easyJet newsletter and saw 25% higher click-through rates.

-Partnerships – When brands favored by millennials and zoomers work together, there is both a halo effect and potential broadening of the lifestyle story of the brand that can happen.
+Partnerships – When brands favored by Millennials and Zoomers work together, there is both a halo effect and referral opportunities.

 For example, Uber’s partnership with Spotify lets Uber riders easily stream their Spotify playlists whenever they take a ride.
 This makes the Uber experience feel more personalized and encourages Uber riders to subscribe to Spotify Premium.
 Both brands gain access to new, broad audiences in this business alliance.

-Why we care about the new 4 P’s?
+Why do we care about the new list?

-When we saw “Partnerships” as one of the new 4 P’s we were at once taken in.
-But what does this mean for Pronto's Ecosystem Management platform and for our customers?
+Seeing “Partnerships” listed was exciting to us, but what does it mean for Pronto's Ecosystem Management platform and for our customers?
 As we dug into MacDonald’s article, we saw our characterization of ecosystem relationships and design assumptions align squarely.
-But, more importantly, we are elated to see how seasoned experts in the industry are recognizing how quickly this market is undergoing a paradigm shift – Partnerships and Ecosystems are critical to building a sustainable competitive advantage and delivering on your value proposition to end customers.
+But, more importantly, we are elated to see how seasoned experts in the industry are recognizing how quickly this market is undergoing a paradigm shift – partnerships and ecosystems are critical to building a sustainable competitive advantage and delivering on your value proposition.

-The new 4 P's supplies insights for companies to survive and thrive as the buying power of millennials and zoomers grows by the day.
-Recognizing how the power of partnerships and ecosystems address this major paradigm shift, Pronto’s Ecosystem Management platform supplies ecosystem leaders a secure, flexible and scalable system of engagement that can bring immense value to our customers.
+The new 4 P's offer insights for companies to survive and thrive as the buying power of Millennials and Zoomers grows by the day.
+Recognizing how the power of partnerships and ecosystems address this major paradigm shift, Pronto’s Ecosystem Management platform supplies ecosystem leaders a secure, flexible, and scalable system of engagement that can bring immense value to partnerships teams.